hashicorp/nomad/website/source/docs/jobops/updating.html.md

 traffic.

-In this case we would consider version 1 to be the live set and we want to transistion to version 2.
+In this case we would consider version 1 to be the live set and we want to transition to version 2.
 We can model this workflow with the below job:

 ```
 job "my-api" {